Four Practical Ways Hospitals Can Improve Patient Experience

 Involve patients in their treatment

-The typical hospital stay is characterized by long hours in bed with little if any human interaction.
+The typical hospital stay is characterized by long hours in bed with little if any patient interaction.
 Nurses are only able to spend between 35% and 46% of their day attending to patients face-to-face.
 So providing patients a way to communicate with caregivers when they are not in the room can fill this gap and make the time between bedside visits pass more quickly.
-More importantly, it involves patients in their own treatment, which improves the quality of medical decisions.
+More importantly, it involves patients in their own healthcare treatment, which improves the quality of medical decisions

 Using Sentrics’ E3 interactive patient engagement solutions, patients can view videos to learn about their specific condition and various treatment protocols.
 They can see their individual medical records and read about the treatment plan prescribed by their care team.
 They can see what medications have been prescribed, what their purpose is, and if there are any side effects.
-Informing patients about all of this between rounds makes bedside conversations more meaningful.
+Informing patients about their care delivery between rounds makes bedside conversations with healthcare professionals more meaningful.
 Nurses spend less time educating patients about their condition and more time providing care, and answering patients’ questions about what they have learned.